raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 2. Capture sensor data

 Your program must use at least one of the Astro Pi's sensors or the camera to capture data.
-Using external libraries to calculate or predict values does not count as collecting sensor data.
+Using external libraries to calculate or predict values does not count as collecting sensor or camera data.
 For example, a program that only uses the `skyfield` library to determine the ISS's position would not meet this requirement, because it is using a model rather than measurements from the Astro Pi's hardware.

 ### Taking measurements with the Sense HAT